 Your premiums are how you pay for your life insurance policy.
 You usually pay monthly or annually.

-Whole life insurance lasts for, you guessed it!, your whole life – as long as you keep paying the premiums, of course.
+Whole life insurance lasts for your whole life – as long as you keep paying the insurance premiums, of course.
 That means if you buy it when you’re 30 and keep paying your premiums until you die at 85, your family will receive the death benefit.

 Every year, a certain percentage of your premiums goes into a savings account held by the life insurance company.
 This contributes to your policy’s "cash value."

 The cash value of your account earns interest.
 This interest is actually a dividend from the life insurance company’s yearly profits, and the growth rate is generally low compared to other investments because life insurance companies have additional expenses (like policy administration expenses and underwriting costs) that a pure asset manager does not.
 Life insurance companies usually guarantee a certain amount of growth every year, which is one reason whole life insurance products attracted investors following the 2008 recession.